 Summer Institute for Islamic Studies

-AGTS’s Center for Islamic Studies will host the sixth Summer Institute for Islamic Studies July 2018 featuring four courses on Islam and ministries to Muslims.
+AGTS’s Center for Islamic Studies will host the eleventh Summer Institute for Islamic Studies July 2020 featuring four courses on Islam and ministering to Muslims.
 AGTS hosts one of the largest faculty in Islamic Studies of any seminary in the United States.

 Let AGTS and Global Initiative: Reaching Muslim Peoples teach you to relate to and minister to Muslims.
 These courses are designed for: